|Nutritional Guidelines (per serving)|

 Traditionally, the sauce would be made using a Bordeaux wine, but wines from that region are some of the most expensive in the world.
 Barring a Bordeaux, a good-quality dry red wine will suffice.
 The French wine is typically made with cabernet sauvignon, cabernet franc, merlot, and malbec, so any dry red wine made with those grapes is likely to be comparable for the purposes of making the sauce.

 The sauce can be made right before serving time, or up to a day in advance, using a special insider's trick to keep a skin from forming over the surface of the bordelaise.

-- Gather the ingredients.
+Gather the ingredients.

-- Add the beef stock to the pan and bring the mixture up to a boil again.
+Add the beef stock to the pan and bring the mixture up to a boil again.

-- Skim and discard any foam that appears on top of the sauce using a tablespoon.
+Skim and discard any foam that appears on top of the sauce using a tablespoon.

-- Continue cooking the bordelaise until it has thickened enough to coat the back of a spoon—otherwise known as having a nappe consistency.
+Continue cooking the bordelaise until it has thickened enough to coat the back of a spoon—otherwise known as having a nappe consistency.
 To check, simply dip a tablespoon into the sauce and swirl it around.
 Lift the spoon and flip it over to look at the back.
 The sauce should have coated the spoon but if it quickly runs off, it is not yet thick enough and needs to be cooked more.

-- Pour the sauce through a fine-mesh sieve.
+Pour the sauce through a fine-mesh sieve.

-- Season the sauce with salt and pepper, to taste.
+Season the sauce with salt and pepper, to taste.

-- Use on grilled steak or slow-roasted beef and enjoy!
+Use on grilled steak or slow-roasted beef and enjoy!

-- If you are holding the sauce for later, lightly rub the cold butter across the hot surface of the sauce, to prevent a skin from forming.
+If you are holding the sauce for later, lightly rub cold butter across the hot surface of the sauce, to prevent a skin from forming.
 Alternatively, lay a piece of greaseproof parchment paper cut to the size of the pan, onto the surface of the sauce.